 Step 3: Set the Environment Up

-Run the following block of commands to set certain crucial environment variables and set up pyenv autocompletion in order to correctly configure pyenv for use on the system:
+Run the following block of commands to set certain crucial environment variables and set up pyenv autocompletion to correctly configure pyenv for use on the system:

 echo 'export PYENV_ROOT="$HOME/.pyenv"' >> ~/.bashrc